I Feel Guilty When I Say No - featured image

 Fear says “yes” to be liked.

-Love says “no” to stay whole.
+Clarity says “no” to stay aligned.

-Saying “no” is not rejection.
+Saying “no” isn’t rejection.

 The Final “No”

-The deepest no is not to others.
+The deepest “no” is not to others.

-It isn’t a slammed door.
+It isn’t a reaction.

-It’s the quiet recognition that you’ve been living someone else’s story.
+that you’ve been living someone else’s story.

-the illusion that your worth depends on how useful, agreeable, or selfless you are.
+how useful, agreeable, or selfless you are.

-And then, say yes:
+And then, something shifts.

-Yes to reality.
+Yes to what is.

 Yes to your own presence.